-- "DirectedRelationship (from Kernel)" on page 59 - "PackageableElement (from Kernel)" on page 105
+- "DirectedRelationship (from Kernel)" on page 62 - "PackageableElement (from Kernel)" on page 111

-An Information Flow specifies that one or more information items circulate from its sources to its targets.
+An InformationFlow specifies that one or more information items circulates from its sources to its targets.
 Information flows require some kind of "information channel" for transmitting information items from the source to the destination.
 An information channel is represented in various ways depending on the nature of its sources and targets.
 It may be represented by connectors, links, associations, or even dependencies.
 For example, if the source and destination are parts in some composite structure such as a collaboration, then the information channel is likely to be represented by a connector between them.
 Or, if the source and target are objects (which are a kind of InstanceSpecification), they may be represented by a link that joins the two, and so on.

+• realization : Relationship [\]

-• realization: Relationship [] Determines which Relationship will realize the specified flow.
+Determines which Relationship will realize the specified flow.

-• conveyed: Classifier [1..]
+conveyed : Classifier [1..\]

 Specifies the information items that may circulate on this information flow.

+realizingConnector : Connector[\]

-realizingConnector : Connector[] Determines which Connectors will realize the specified flow.
+Determines which Connectors will realize the specified flow.

+realizingActivityEdge : ActivityEdge [\]

-• realizingActivityEdge: ActivityEdge []Determines which ActivityEdges will realize the specified flow.
+Determines which ActivityEdges will realize the specified flow.

+• realizingMessage : Message[\]

-realizingMessage : Message[] Determines which Messages will realize the specified flow.
+Determines which Messages will realize the specified flow.

+• informationTarget : NamedElement [1..\]

-• target: NamedElement [1..]
-Defines to which target the conveyed InformationItems are directed.
+Defines to which target the conveyed information items are directed. {Subsets DirectedRelationship::target}

-{Subsets DirectedRelationship::target}
+• informationSource : NamedElement [1..\]

-• source: NamedElement [1..]
-Defines from which source the conveyed InformationItems are initiated.
+Defines from which source the conveyed information items are initiated. {Subsets DirectedRelationship::source} and

-{Subsets DirectedRelationship::source}

-- [1] The sources and targets of the information flow can only be of the following kind: Actor, Node, UseCase, Artifact, Class, Component, Port, Property, Interface, Package, and InstanceSpecification except when its classifier is a relationship (i.e., it represents a link). - [2] The sources and targets of the information flow must conform with the sources and targets or conversely the target and sources of the realization relationships, if any. - [3] An information flow can only convey classifiers that are allowed to represent an information item. (see constraints on InformationItem).
+[1] The sources and targets of the information flow can only be one of the following kind: Actor, Node, UseCase, Artifact, Class, Component, Port, Property, Interface, Package, ActivityNode, ActivityPartition and InstanceSpecification except when its classifier is a relationship (i.e., it represents a link).